-As of 5 August 2015, there were 309 archeological sites and 1,810 archeological site leads and isolated finds recorded in the North Dakota Cultural Resource Survey (NDCRS) for the SRSU.
-Considering actual sites alone, with the 9,118 mi2 area of the SRSU, there is one site recorded per 29.5 mi2.
-If both sites and site leads are considered, there is one site recorded per 4.3 mi2.
-While a modern-day on-the-ground survey would show that there are actually several sites per square mile overall, the latter figure is fairly high from a statewide comparative perspective.
+As of 31 December 2020, there were 356 archaeological sites, and 1,892 archaeological site leads and isolated finds recorded in the North Dakota Cultural Resource Survey (NDCRS) for the SoRSU.
+Considering actual sites alone, with the 9,118 mi2 area of the SoRSU, there is one site recorded per 25.6 mi2.
+If both sites and site leads are considered, there is one cultural resource recorded per 4.1 mi2.

-That the site density is actually higher is also evidenced from the observations of Thad Hecker who wrote in 1937 that in McHenry County, "Before the land was plowed up and especially before the Pioneers gathered the Buffalo bones from the surface, Indian campsites could be seen on every quarter section" (State Archives, Series 226, Box 17).
+That the site density is higher is evidenced from the observations of Thad Hecker who wrote in 1937 that in McHenry County, "Before the land was plowed up and especially before the Pioneers gathered the Buffalo bones from the surface, Indian campsites could be seen on every quarter section" (Hecker 1937-1950:439).

-The first reported "archeological survey work" conducted within the SU was undertaken by Hecker, an avocational archeologist, from about the turn of the century into the early 1940s.
-Fortunately, Hecker summarized his lifetime of discoveries and insights and inferences in a series of written reports during the late 1930s when he was employed by the Works Progress Administration (WPA).
-These written reports and reams of supplementary information and maps are housed in the State Archives of North Dakota (2016).
-Most of the 1,810 archeological site leads in the NDCRS are derived from maps upon which Hecker plotted locations of sites that he visited.
-Unfortunately, no professional archeologists have yet taken up the task of studying the Hecker archival materials and "ground truthing" the site leads information.
-It would be an enormous task that would take years, but it would certainly yield a wealth of useful information if it was done adequately.
-In addition to recorded information, Hecker collected samples of artifacts for the SHSND from a number of the sites he visited.
-SHSND archeological collections (2016) contain materials labeled "Hecker-Souris Basin 1942."
+The first reported archaeological survey work conducted within the SU was undertaken by Hecker (1937-1950), an avocational archaeologist employed by the Works Progress Administration (WPA), in the early 20th century.
+Fortunately, Hecker summarized his lifetime of discoveries, insights, and inferences in a series of written reports.
+Hecker's documentation has been compiled into one manuscript that is on file at the Archaeology & Historic Preservation Division of the State Historical Society of North Dakota (see Manuscript No. 019175).
+Many of the 1,892 archaeological site leads in the NDCRS are derived from maps upon which Hecker plotted locations of sites that he visited.
 Hecker's investigations certainly demonstrate the presence of an abundance of prehistoric cultural resources in this SU.
 The contributions of all the subsequent inventory projects pale in comparison to Hecker's work.

 If more were known about the site leads, there would be a very useful sample of sites for the SU from which predictions, inferences, and comparisons could be drawn.
-However, there is complete information only for the 309 recorded archeological sites.
+However, there is complete information only for the 356 recorded archaeological sites.
 Some of these data are summarized in Table 11.2.
 The table considers the variables of the landforms upon which sites are situated and the feature types represented.
 More than one variable may be recorded for a single site.
 For example, a late prehistoric site might be very extensive and straddle floodplain and terrace landforms.
 This would result in the recording of two landform occurrences for a single site.

-It is very likely that some of the sites recorded as scatters of cultural material (cultural material scatters) were originally stone circle sites.
-In 1937, Hecker wrote that the "area of rolling hills dotted with small lakes" lying "between the southern and eastern outlets of ancient Lake Souris" in McHenry County was once "covered with surface rock but the homesteaders have cleared the land of rock leaving only a few places where tepee rings or fireplaces show today" (State Archives, Series 226, Box 17).
+It appears that some of the sites recorded as scatters of cultural material (cultural material scatters) were originally stone circle sites.
+In 1937, Hecker wrote that the "area of rolling hills dotted with small lakes" lying "between the southern and eastern outlets of ancient Lake Souris" in McHenry County was once "covered with surface rock but the homesteaders have cleared the land of rock leaving only a few places where tepee rings or fireplaces show today" (Hecker 1937-1950:437).

 More characteristics of the recorded site sample can be inferred from the table.
-Most recorded sites are situated in areas where the greatest amount of survey work has been conducted (floodplain and terrace areas surveyed by the St. Paul District of the United States Army Corps of Engineers [USACOE]), and in areas where there has been very little sedimentation during the Holocene so that surface sites from 6,000 years ago are still on the surface (upland plains, hills, and ridges).
+Most recorded sites are situated in areas where the greatest amount of survey work has been conducted (floodplain and terrace areas surveyed by the St. Paul District of the United States Army Corps of Engineers [USACE]), and in areas where there has been very little sedimentation during the Holocene so that surface sites from 6,000 years ago are still on the surface (upland plains, hills, and ridges).